Bhart97/CDE-project/module/part a/README.md

 ## Hello, World!

-In this module, you will learn the basics of GitHub and create a Python program.
+In this module, you will learn the basics of GitHub, create a Python program, and how to automate your work.
 It is recommended to use the command line for most steps to get more comfortable with Linux.

 **1. Creating a GitHub repo**